mricon/b4/docs/maintainer/am-shazam.rst

 ------------
 The following flags are common to both commands:

-``-p USEPROJECT, --use-project USEPROJECT`` **DEPRECATED**: This is a legacy option that made sense before public-inbox supported collating and retrieving threads from across multiple lists.
-This flag will probably go away in the future.

 ``-m LOCALMBOX, --use-local-mbox LOCALMBOX``
   By default, b4 will retrieve threads from remote public-inbox servers, but it can also use a local mailbox/maildir.
 This is useful if you